larsonzh/whois/docs/USAGE_EN.md

   - `--ipv6-only` force IPv6 only
   - `--prefer-ipv4` prefer IPv4 then IPv6
   - `--prefer-ipv6` prefer IPv6 then IPv4 (default)
+  - `--prefer-ipv4-ipv6` prefer IPv4 on the first hop, switch to IPv6-first for referrals/retries (still auto-fallback to the other family if the preferred one fails)
+  - `--prefer-ipv6-ipv4` mirror of the above: IPv6-first on hop 0, IPv4-first afterwards (useful when IPv4 is faster locally but unstable across multiple redirects)

 Negative DNS cache (short TTL):
   - `--dns-neg-ttl <sec>` TTL for negative cache entries (default 10s)